evley/importer/README.md

 # NgxEvleyImporter

-Simple importer to get data into the various Evley.app.
+Simple importer to get data into an Evley.app.

 # Installation